chickendiver/Hex-to-Byte-Stream-Base64/README.md

 To create a new namespace id, turn your beacon into configuration mode and configure it as an Eddystone beacon.
 Then, generate a new UID from URI using "tablespace.com/beacon[beacon id], where [beacon id] is the id printed on the back of the beacon.

+Compile the program, by running

+    javac -cp "./lib/*" ./src/Base64Encode.java

+Then add your namespace and instance ids as the arguments to

+    java Base64Endcode {argument}

 To register the beacon, use https://developers.google.com/oauthplayground and input your Google Developer Console (https://console.developers.google.com) oauth credientials in the settings menu (select "client-side" OAuth flow).
 Then, enter "https://www.googleapis.com/auth/userlocation.beacon.registry" in the box on the left and hit "Authorize APIs".

 This will authenticate you to use the appropriate oauth details.
 Then, configure a POST request to "https://proximitybeacon.googleapis.com/v1beta1/beacons:register", with the body containing a JSON string looking like this: